Brand identity is the Face of Your Business Personality

-The brand identity process involved in creating a unique name and image for a product in the consumers’ mind, mainly through advertising campaigns with a consistent theme.
-Branding aims to establish a significant and differentiated presence in the market that attracts and retains a loyal customer.
+The process involved in creating a unique name and image for a product in the consumers’ mind, mainly through advertising campaigns with a consistent theme.
+Branding aims to establish a significant and differentiated presence in the market that attracts and retains loyal customers.

 The word “brand” derives from the Old Norse “brand” meaning “to burn” – recalling the practice of producers burning their mark (or brand) onto their products.